Polaritons for testing the universality of an impurity in a Bose-Einstein condensate

-Before we enter into the study of slow-light and polaritons to test the universal aspects of an impurity let us first briefly revise the problem of the Bose polaron and its universal aspects.
+{\it Universal tail of the polaron.-} Before we enter into the study of slow-light and polaritons to test the universal aspects of an impurity let us first briefly revise the problem of the Bose polaron and its universal aspects.

 Consider a system formed by bosonic atoms